Cyberlipid

 KETO FATTY ACIDS

-Keto fatty acids are rare but one is well known, 9-keto-2t-decenoic acid, which is an active constituent of the royal jelly (milky substance produced by the worker honey bee).
+Keto fatty acids (or oxo fatty acids) are rare but one is well known, 9-keto-2t-decenoic acid, which is an active constituent of the royal jelly (milky substance produced by the worker honey bee).

 4-keto-octanoic acid